peetio/Diard/docs/examples.md

     doc.save_layouts_as_html()
 ```

 When working with documents (e.g., PDF), the document's pages first need to be converted to images.
 For this we use the 'doc_to_images' method.
 Is your document already in image format?
-No worries, we got you covered in the [next section](#using-images-instead-of-documents)
+No worries, we got you covered in the [next section](#using-images-instead-of-documents).

 ```python
 doc.doc_to_images()